COFREND/ONDE-format/ET_Specification/ET_file_format.md

   This document is therefore a technical proposal to facilitate the establishment of a neutral and open format that can be a good candidate for a wide standardization effort.

-  The objective that was assigned to this file format is to store ultrasonic raw data to be able to:
+  The objective that was assigned to this file format is to store eddy current raw data to be able to:

-  * (re)analyse it, including ultrasonic metadata required for report generation, or
+  * (re)analyse it, including eddy current metadata required for report generation, or
   * (re)use it for further data processing, or
   * achieve interoperability between acquisition systems and analysis software.

-  The objective is neither to be able to (re)produce an acquisition setup nor to (re)create a simulation configuration from the ultrasonic data file alone.
-We define as raw data the data which is produced by the acquisition system (AScans, TFM images, ...).
+  The objective is neither to be able to (re)produce an acquisition setup nor to (re)create a simulation configuration from the eddy current data file alone.
+We define as raw data the data which is produced by the acquisition system (complex values for each frequency, encoders data for each point, filtering, CSCAN reconstructions).
+.

   At this stage, it was decided to stick to the data acquired and the information that is necessary to perform an analysis.
 With a few exceptions, we did not add the information that is related to the analysis procedure